 No Chain of Custody: There is no accounting for whether collected ballots are delivered to the Election Office.
 It is easy for voter histories to be researched.
 Politically motivated collectors can discard ballots they deem to be adverse to their political objectives.

 Geographic Corruption and Untimely Counting: Ballots can be dropped off in other counties other than where the voters are registered.
 Additionally, the counties receiving the ballots have an 8-day period to transfer the ballots to the appropriate county.
 This election procedure could result in ballot stuffing to effect the outcome of close elections.

 Recommendations to Avoid Ballot Collection Voting Fraud

-- Station observers at Polling Places and Election Offices to ensure proper ballot handling and signature certification is conducted; and,
+- Station observers at Polling Places and Election Offices to ensure proper ballot handling -- observers to be trained and must sign-off on the election procedures they observed; and,

 - Ballot signature certification is conducted by licensed professionals.